 Our new rating system also had the welcome side effect of boosting scores overall, so that our ratings more or less mirror an American grading scale.
 Instead of a bunch of 7s and a few 8s at the top of the chart, our top-rated vehicles earn at least a 9 overall, or the equivalent of an A-.
 We also began issuing ratings to vehicles we're testing for the first time, rather than waiting for a week-long loan on our home turf.
 That means not only are we comparing cars more directly, we're rating far more of them per year.

-Refresher done, read on for the ten highest rated cars we've reviewed this year.
+Refresher done, read on for the ten highest rated cars of 2021.

 Class: Compact Premium Hatchbacks

 While we’ve always had a soft spot for Audi’s mid-range S models, the S5 Sportback surprised us with its near-perfect balance of performance, comfort, and style.
 The five-door body is more versatile than a coupe while losing little of the look, but it’s also more versatile than a sedan.
 Combine that with a dynamite powertrain, typically excellent Audi technology, and a refined cabin, and the S5 Sportback is a tough car to beat.

 Get pricing on the 2021 Audi S5 Sportback.

 The second vehicle in Mercedes' ultra-luxurious Maybach line is the GLS-based 600.
 By ditching the third-row bench, the Maybach GLS does its thing to make life for second-row occupants even better.
 The ride is superb, with a Maybach-specific driving mode that can soak up just about any punishment.
 That said, it disappointed us with some carryover tech items from the standard GLS.

 Get pricing on the 2021 Mercedes-Maybach GLS 600.